Home » Skin Care » Skin Disease » Skin Disorders

 Pyoderma Faciale

-• Pyoderma faciale is a rare skin condition causing severe outbreaks of inflamed nodules and cysts on the face
+• Pyoderma faciale is a rare condition causing severe outbreaks of inflamed nodules and cysts on the face

 • The condition only occurs in women between the ages of 20 and 40; it may be linked to a hormone imbalance